H7KZ/AdminMode/README.md

 ### Change anything in the config
 1. Change the things you want.
-2. Reload the Plugin Once.
+2. Reload the Plugin Once using console line.
 3. Done!
-If not try to reload it Twice when It is not working then message me.
+If not, try to reload it Twice, when that is not working - message me.